enthdegree/efbpad/README.md

 ### Build
  - Run `make` to produce an update package `KoboRoot.tgz`.
    This requires a cross-compiling environment.
-   NiLuJe's `koxtoolchain` kobo env is the path of least resistance.
+The path of least resistance is building and enabling the kobo env from [`koxtoolchain`](https://github.com/koreader/koxtoolchain).

 ### Project Structure
 Broadly, we string together 4 components.